 On Bonaire, if you come to an agreement after negotiating a home, there is already a binding agreement.
-It is then no longer possible as a buyer to come up with all kinds of resolutive conditions afterwards.
+It’s then no longer possible as a buyer to come up with all kinds of resolutive conditions afterwards.
 So think about this carefully before you make an offer on a property.
-Because when you make an offer, there may still be things that are uncertain.
+Because at the moment you make an offer, there may still be things that are uncertain.
 Can you manage the financing?
 Or do you not yet have an overview of the technical condition of the house?
 If such a thing applies, agree resolutive conditions.

 What exactly are resolutive conditions?

 Resolutive conditions are conditions that the buyer and seller have included in the purchase deed and that can dissolve the purchase.
-If a condition does not succeed within the agreed term, the purchase can be cancelled.
+If a condition is not met within the agreed term, the purchase can be cancelled.
 You often see conditions set by the buying party, but the seller can also set these conditions.

 What are the most common resolutive conditions?

-With a technical inspection, sometimes also called a purchase inspection, an independent specialist will assess the technical condition of the home.
+With a technical inspection, sometimes also called purchase inspection, an independent specialist will assess the technical condition of the home.
 This specialist looks at the structural condition of the home, but also at the costs of repairing structural defects.
 An agreement usually includes a maximum amount for repair of necessary work.
 For example, that all necessary work should not exceed $10,000.
 If the costs appear to be higher, the purchase agreement may be dissolved.
-The costs of such an inspection are at the expense of the buyer.
+The costs of such an inspection shall be borne by the buyer.

-- Permission to sell a house on long-lease land
+4. Permission to sell a house on leasehold land

 Most resolutive conditions come from the buyer, but the seller can also set this.
 A commonly used condition on the part of the seller is permission to sell a house on leasehold land.
 The Public Entity Bonaire must give permission for the sale of a house built on leasehold land.
 If this permission is not given, the agreement can be dissolved.